kubernetes/enhancements/keps/sig-node/5283-dra-resourceslice-status-device-health/README.md

 know that this has succeeded?
 -->

+- Expose well-formed data in the ResourceSlice API representing the real-time health of the devices a ResourceSlice describes.

 ### Non-Goals

 <!--
 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion and make progress.
 -->

+- Define what constitutes a "healthy" or "unhealthy" device.
+That distinction is made by each DRA driver.
+- Automatically take action based on the health status of a device.
+This KEP only defines how that status is represented in the API.

 ## Proposal